yedino/galaxy42/doc/hacking.md

 so that the finall recipient can check for each Bag is it correct - to confirm payment, unless we are in more Easy mode where all nodes trust each other more.

-**2** the nonce_e2e is derived from weld-id and bag-id, because this 2 IDs anyway must be attached (delivered with) the Bag (to re-order the bags to join them into welds, and to re-order welds possibly) - so we can use this numbers;
+**2** the nonce_e2e is derived from weld-id because this ID anyway must be attached (delivered with) the Weld (to re-order the welds to join them into welds, and to re-order welds possibly) - so we can use this numbers;
 Though, if we would be to maximazie anti-DPI protections, we could encrypt (e2e) the weld-id and bag-id to protect this meta-data from spying.
 Then, bag would have random nonce_e2e attached, and inside it we would encyypt+auth weld-id and bag-id.